-Action Notes Benefits Consider providing a pre-order app to allow customers to pre-book their refreshments (including food choic- es).
-Think about incentivising pre- visit ordering and use data to plan procurement.
-An increasing number of outlets offer menu pre-ordering as a means of reduc- ing waste and speeding up food service.
-A small deposit can guard against no- shows.
-Insider cinemas offer a food and drink pre-order offer to reduce queue- ing, support decisions about staffing requirements and reduce food waste.
+Action Notes Benefits Assess the current kitchen configuration to ensure that food storage and dishwash facilities are suitable for any changes in practice proposed.
+The business is changing its business model and a review of the existing facilities will help to inform decisions about procurement choices, delivery frequencies and the best options for changing Sufficient food storage capacity will maximise value from the catering facility and minimise food waste.
+Consider providing a pre-order app to allow customers to pre-book their refreshments (including food choices).
+Think about incentivising pre-visit ordering and use data to plan procurement.
+An increasing number of outlets offer menu pre-ordering as a means of reducing waste and speeding up food service.
+A small deposit can guard against no-shows.
+Insider cinemas offer a food and drink pre-order offer to reduce queueing, support decisions about staffing requirements and reduce food waste.
 A pre-order system can help better match food procurement to demand.
 In some instances, it can also reduce queue lengths and deliver an uplift in average customer spend.